MatthewForrester/TVTower/docs/manual_en.md

 For those who like to read the full story, or who have used up their data allowance, it will be briefly described below.

-Programme Planning
+Programme Schedule
 ------------------

-To get to the Programme Planner, you must first enter the player's office.
+To get to the Programme Schedule, you must first enter the player's office.
 Left-click on the door or select it in the elevator plan and your in-game character will move there.
 In the office, there's a computer.
-Left-clicking on this will present you with the Programme Planner.
+Left-clicking on this will present you with the Programme Schedule.

 You will see the furst day.
 At the beginning of the game the Opening Ceremony and three advertisements are already in place.
 In addition, an advertisement has been scheduled as an infomercial.
 This is only the case at the beginning of the game and should give you enough time to explore the game in peace.